 - 1 good heaped teaspoon of Dijon mustard or shallow teaspoon of English mustard

 - 1 teaspoon Cayenne pepper

 - Good pinch of salt

-- 3 to 6 tablespoon of cornflour – depending how runny or thick you want the sauce
+- 3 to 6 teaspoons of cornflour – depending how runny or thick you want the sauce

 - 50 grams of fresh or frozen breadcrumbs (for the bread sauce)